ceyhunbcelik/ceyhundb/README.md

 - decide to use INNER, LEFT, RIGHT in first parameter of join() function and put table name in second parameter.

-- put column to make equal in first and third parameters. second parameter is comparison parameter.
+- put column to make equal in first and third parameters in on() function. second parameter is comparison parameter.

 - If you want to fetch only 1 data, put 'fetch' string in array of first parameter.
 Values should be in array of second parameter.